Training Spiking Neural Networks Using Lessons From Deep Learning: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Sumit Bam Shrestha and Garrick Orchard for their insightful discussions over the course of putting together this paper, and iDataMap Corporation for their support.
-Jason K. Eshraghian is supported by the Forrest Research Foundation.
+We would like to thank Sumit Bam Shrestha, Garrick Orchard, Albert Albesa Gonz\'alez and Ruijie Zhu for their insightful discussions over the course of putting together this paper, and iDataMap Corporation for their support.